 Was Lola afraid of something her owner could not see?
 A ghost?
 Or, perhaps, Lola encountered something a bit more terrifying.
 If animals can sense whether or not a living person has good intentions, perhaps they read spirits in the same way.

-None of these signs or stories provide definitive answers to that question.
-We can’t speak to our dogs and cats.
+None of these signs or stories provide proof that cats, dogs, and other animals can actually see ghosts.
+We can’t speak to our pets.
 I can’t ask my turtles if they’ve ever seen anything strange lurking around their aquariums (and if they ever did answer, well, that’d be an entirely different topic to write about!).

 Subscribe to receive posts from Stranger Dimensions by email.